 It seems like everyday a new study is published purporting another benefit of drinking coffee.
 To wit: coffee may reduce the risk of aggressive prostate cancer.
 A recent study of over 48,000 males has found that those who regularly consumed the most coffee (six or more cups daily) had a 60% lower risk of developing advanced prostate cancer compared to non-drinkers.
 Six cups of coffee does seem excessive, although even one to three cups daily was linked to a 30% lower risk.
 Whether or not the coffee is caffeinated was found to be irrelevant.
-Thus, it appears that the antioxidants within coffee may have a positive impact in lessening prostate cancer severity.
+Thus, it appears that the polyphenols within coffee which are antioxidants may have a positive impact in lessening prostate cancer severity.
 This potential benefit of coffee is plausible since there is evidence among other studies which indicate that coffee improves blood sugar control (i.e., possibly reducing the onset of type-2 diabetes), has anti-inflammatory effects, and affects sex hormone levels.
 All of these aspects play a role in the progression of prostate cancer.

 Norwegian scientists have published a study in the journal BMC Research Notes which seems to indicate a correlation with decreased physical pain and coffee ingestion.